-The idea of pacing is to stay within a reasonable range of pain and exertion at any given moment so you don't drive yourself toward a crash.
-The way The Lemons Center illustrates this is by an idea they refer to as "checking your gauges."
-Just like when you're driving a car and monitoring the gauges on the dashboard for speed, fuel, oil and other messages the car gives you, pay attention to the messages your body gives you.
-Pacing involves adopting a mindset of not allowing yourself to become overwhelmed and stressed out by your limitations, instead respecting them and consciously living within them.
+The idea of pacing is to stay within a reasonable range of pain and exertion at any given moment so you don’t drive yourself toward a crash.
+The way The Lemons Center illustrates this is an idea they refer to as “checking your gauges.”
+Just like when you’re driving a car and monitoring the gauges on the dashboard for speed, fuel, oil and other messages the car gives you, pay attention to the messages your body gives you.
+Pacing involves adopting a mindset of not allowing yourself to become overwhelmed and stressed out by your limitations, instead of respecting them and consciously living within them.

 Pacing on Vacation

 In September you might remember that my husband and I went on a vacation to San Diego.
 I did a good job pacing on our vacation.
-We didn't make it to see everything on our list of ideas, but we did everything we felt was a must.
-Even better, I didn't kill myself trying to fit everything in and go, go, go.
+We didn’t make it see everything on our list of ideas, but we did everything we felt was a must.
+Even better, I didn’t kill myself trying to fit everything in and go, go, go.